syedsaud15/ola-ride-performance-analytics/README.md

 ## Reporting View

-The Gold Delta table is exposed through a dedicated analytics view:
+The Gold fact table is exposed through a dedicated analytics view.

 ```sql
 CREATE OR REPLACE VIEW